wilr/silverstripe-algolia/README.md

 ## Features

-* :ballot_box_with_check: Supports multiple indexes and saving classes into multiple.
+:ballot_box_with_check: Supports multiple indexes and saving records into multiple indexes.

-* :ballot_box_with_check: Integrates into existing versioned workflow.
+:ballot_box_with_check: Integrates into existing versioned workflow.

-* :ballot_box_with_check: No dependancies on the CMS, supports any DataObject subclass.
+:ballot_box_with_check: No dependancies on the CMS, supports any DataObject subclass.

-* :ballot_box_with_check: Queued job support for offloading operations to Algolia.
+:ballot_box_with_check: Queued job support for offloading operations to Algolia.

-* :ballot_box_with_check: Easily configure search configuration and indexes via YAML and PHP.
+:ballot_box_with_check: Easily configure search configuration and indexes via YAML and PHP.

 ## Documentation